Top 30 SQL Server Interview Questions

 The UNION operator joins two or more SELECT statements to return a single result set.

 In SQL, the MINUS operator is used to remove duplicates from the second SELECT query’s result set from the first SELECT query’s result set, and then return the filtered results from the first.

-The INTERSECT clause in SQL combines the result-sets returned by two SELECT queries where records from one match records from the other, and then returns the intersection of result-sets.
+The INTERSECT clause in SQL combines the result sets returned by two SELECT queries where records from one match records from the other, and then return the intersection of result sets.

 Before executing either of the above SQL statements, certain requirements must be met –

 Within the clause, each SELECT statement must have the same amount of columns.

 The data types in the columns must also be similar.

 In each SELECT statement, the columns must be in the same order.